lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/04-Interacting-with-code/README.md

 * [SQL Commands](http://www.sqlcommands.net/)
 * [Course in 🇫🇷 about `SELECT`](http://sqlpro.developpez.com/cours/sqlaz/select/#L3.4)

-## VsCode SQLite:Extension - Writing queries
+## VsCode SQLite Extension - Executing queries

- You can use the `>SQLite: New Query` command to start writing your queries.
-Open your command pallet and run the `New Query` command.
-Visual Studio code will open a new tab with a `.sql` file, use this file to write your queries.
-Try typing in `SELECT * FROM artists;` and once your query is ready, you can run it with the command `>SQLite: Run Query` to see the results!
-Remember to select the data base your working with once you run the `>SQLite: Run Query` command.
+This time we will be running the  `SQLite: New Query` command.
+In order to do so, please follow this steps

+- Open your command pallet with `Cmd / Ctrl` + `Shift` + `p`.
+- Type in `SQLite: New Query`
+- Write your query in the opened `.sql` file
+- Once your query is ready open your command pallet again and type in `SQLite: Run Query`
+- Select the database you want to run your query on

+And that's it!
+You should see your results!

 <iframe src="https://player.vimeo.com/video/690525239?h=ca70e032e8" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+👉 You can find more information about the VS Code SQLite extension in the [dedicated cheatsheet](https://kitt.lewagon.com/knowledge/cheatsheets/sqlite_extension).